CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/TextureModifyTool/Readme.md

 ## Import method, using the hand smooth
 1. Make a backup of your avatar upload project in advance.
-Import TextureModifyTool.unitypackage into UnityProject.
-3.
+2. Import TextureModifyTool.unitypackage into UnityProject.
-Open Window/HhotateA/NyanNyan Avatar Painter (TextureModifyTool) in the top menu of Unity.
-4.
+3. Open Window/HhotateA/NyanNyan Avatar Painter (TextureModifyTool) in the top menu of Unity.
-Drag and drop the avatar whose texture you want to edit and click "Setup".
-5.
+4. Drag and drop the avatar whose texture you want to edit and click "Setup".
-Click on the name of the material you wish to edit.
-6.
+5. Click on the name of the material you wish to edit.
-Select the editing tool.
-7.
+6. Select the editing tool.
-Coloring avatars or textures.
-8.
+7. Coloring avatars or textures.
-Click on the "Export" button to export the textures.
-(9.
+8. Click on the "Export" button to export the textures.
-(9. "Save"/"Load" to save/load your work with layer information)
+9. "Save"/"Load" to save/load your work with layer information
 ![alt](./Manual/001.png)

 ## Caution
 - If the window is buggy, close it once.
 Your edits will be lost, but they will usually be restored.
 (Remember to make a backup of your edits beforehand.)
 - Since this tool was created in ToMe, it may not be maintained very often.
 - Operation may be heavy in its own way

-## Terms of Use
-- Secondary distribution is permitted, including bundling with avatars, modifications, or entire tools.
-- If you distribute the software in a secondary distribution, we would appreciate a notice and credit.
-(Not required).
-- The creator assumes no responsibility for any problems that may occur using this tool.
-- The creator is not responsible for any problems that may occur when using this tool.

 ## Function Description